 Essentially, using Surple, you can rest easy in the knowledge that your panels are functioning efficiently until an alarm is triggered.
 Then, it might be time to clean your panels or check they're not faulty.

 There you have it.
 More businesses than ever are investing in commercial solar panels as a way of saving money and reducing their impact on the environment.

-However, if commercial solar panels aren’t installed, maintained and monitored correctly, you likely won’t achieve the best results when it comes to electricity output.
+However, if commercial solar panels aren't installed, maintained and monitored correctly, you likely won't achieve maximum efficiency when it comes to electricity output.

 These six tips should help you improve solar panel efficiency and maintain optimal performance levels, saving you money and reducing your businesses impact on the planet.

 Since you read this guide, you may also be interested in our comprehensive guide to energy management for business looking to improve the efficiency of their buildings.

 Remember, using Surple is a great way to improve solar panel efficiency.
 If you've recently installed solar panels and would like to hook them up to Surple, simply click the link below to book your demo.